-industry, livestock packing, and processing has become highly concentrated.
+Corporate consolidation through mergers has also led to largely Black and Brown workforces being exploited, underpaid and, in some circumstances, put in serious physical danger on the job.
+Around 70 percent of line workers in meatpacking facilities are Hispanic or Black.
+More than one-half of those workers are immigrants."
+Due to dozens of unchecked mergers in the industry, livestock packing and processing have become highly concentrated.
 Because processing plants are dominated by just a few companies, they are often sited in rural and remote places where the large meatpackers "can artificially suppress pay to cattle producers, hog and poultry farmers, and processing plant workers below the value that their inputs provide to the industry."
+2